Congratulations, you have a new bun in the oven! But what now? Here’s a simplified six-step guide to giving birth in Hong Kong:

 You should also book yourself in for antenatal classes at around 25 weeks.

-Typically checkups after the birth for mother and baby are scheduled at 10 days, then for the baby at one, two, four and six months with private paediatricians or GPs, or in the government Maternal and Child Health Centres around town.
+6. Postnatal checkups – Typically checkups after the birth for mother and baby are scheduled at 10 days, then for the baby at one, two, four and six months with private pediatricians or GPs, or in the government Maternal and Child Health Centres around town.
 A six-week checkup with an obstetrician is also recommended for the mother.